lantos-lgtm/zen/readme.md

 MyResult: Result {String}                                   // you can attempt to define an un defined type with {}
 MyResult: Result {self: String}                             // same as above but more explicit
-MyResult: ResultWithError {self: String, error: ErrorType}  // if the underType has more then one undefined type you must specify what field you are defining the type of
+MyResult: ResultWithError {self: String, error: ErrorType}  // If the underType has more then one undefined type you must specify what field you are defining the type of

 myResult: MyResult("hello")                                 // initialising a variable
 myResult: MyResult(self:"hello")                            // same as above but more explicit